Helen Clark: AUKUS

 In April 2024, Clark criticised the National-led coalition government's interest in associate membership of AUKUS, stating that New Zealand foreign policy towards its Western allies was lurching away from "hitherto bipartisan settings."
 She described this shift as "profoundly undemocratic".
 Clark also said "that New Zealand has worked on a bipartisan basis for decades to balance its economic interests, democratic values, and nuclear-free and independent foreign policy."
 She expressed concerns about the country getting drawn into geopolitical games.

 In July 2024, Clark joined former National and ACT leader Don Brash in criticising the Government's perceived pro-US shift in New Zealand foreign policy.
 This came in response to Prime Minister Christopher Luxon's remarks that the Government would be more willing to disclose cases of Chinese espionage in New Zealand and participating in AUKUS Pillar 2.

 Cook Islands

 In mid-February 2025, Clark criticised Cook Islands Prime Minister Mark Brown for signing a strategic partnership agreement with China without consulting New Zealand.
 She said that Brown "seems to have signed behind the backs of his own people as well as of New Zealand."

 Five Eyes

 During an interview on TVNZ's Q+A current affairs programme, Clark questioned New Zealand's continued involvement in the Five Eyes intelligence network, saying that it had strayed from its original purpose of being merely a coordinating group for US, British, Canadian, Australian and NZ intelligence agencies into a basis for policy positioning on various issues including joint ministers and finance minister meetings.
 She said:

 There's been some talk in the media that Trump might want to evict Canada from it… Please could we follow?

+China

+In June 2025 Clark co-signed a letter with fellow former Prime Minister Geoffrey Palmer to criticise the New Zealand government for actions against China.
+The letter cited a number of decisions as potentially souring New Zealand's relationship with China, including: authorising a naval vessel to sail through the Taiwan Strait "despite knowing that would antagonise China", strengthening military ties with the Philippines "at a time when it is in a low-level military stand-off with China in the South China Sea", sending delegations of MPs to Taiwan "knowing that the visit would cause offence".